gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-27-word-counter-extension-for-nova-editor.md

 You can configure a list of words to count, and the thesholds that will trigger the grey/green/yellow/red coloured blobs, on a per-project basis using the workspace *Project Settings...* panel.

 And you can double-click on a word in the sidebar to search the current document for it.
-This feature uses AppleScript so you'll need to give Nova permissions, though it should prompt you to do that if it doesn't already have them already.
+This feature uses AppleScript so you'll need to give Nova permissions, though it should prompt you to do that if it doesn't have them already.

 Note: the screenshot below is slightly old as I've since refined the images in the extension.